(kominka in snow)

 Kominka often uses the beautiful Japanese cypress for pillars.
 Traditionally Japanese cypress (hinoki, 檜) cut

-build the ancient temples in Nara and Kyoto etc.
+has been used to build the ancient temples in Nara and Kyoto etc.

 In kominka houses, there are cases where you are using valuable old woods, called koboku (古木)that can not be obtained now, such as beams and pillars.
 It is sometimes necessary to replace the damaged beams and pillars over a long period of time, to reinforce them with metal hardware.
 But at the renovation of kominka houses, it is highly recommended to keep existing beams and pillars to design traditional taste.